WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 >
 > At any time, the Caretaker may:
 > * **Strategize** At nightfall the caretaker is allowed to assist in calling out enemy movements or direct players.
-> * **Speak** a short message heard by all who stand below, any who say "Oh Caretaker" allow them to talk directly to their Lord"
+> * **Speak** a short message heard by all or an individual who stands below, any who say "Oh Caretaker" allow them to talk directly to their Lord"
 >
 > The Caretaker may not directly harm those within, nor strike the green host that comes with night.
 >